Allamaris0/KivyWordsApp/README.md

 ### Development

 It requires kivymd 1.2.0.
-It wasn't work with older or newer version.
+It can't work with older or newer version.

 ```